Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

 As shown in Fig.~\ref{fig:rotation_curves_fitting}, the velocity gradient of the ionized gas changes along the stripped tails.
+In the first six regions, the velocity gradients are clearly shown and present a decreasing trend.
+While in the last five regions, the velocity gradients become less significant.
 To further quantify this variation, we plotted the slope of the velocity gradient vs. the distance along the stripped tails in Fig.~\ref{fig:rotation_curves_analysis}.
 The slope decreases as a function of the distance and becomes $\sim$ 0 at the last five regions, suggesting the residual rotation imprint disappears beyond $\sim$ 45 kpc from the galaxy.
-We adopted a linear function plus one plateau to fit the slope of the velocity gradient as a function of the distance along the stripped tails and obtained the end point of the velocity gradient at $44.9\pm4.8$ kpc.
-The corresponding RMS of the residual velocity (observed velocity - velocity gradient) also increases as a function of the distance along the stripped tails and flattens beyond the same point.
+We adopted a piecewise function including a linear function and one plateau to fit the slope of the velocity gradient as a function of the distance along the stripped tails and obtained the end point of the velocity gradient at $44.9\pm4.8$ kpc.
+The corresponding RMS of residual velocity (observed velocity - velocity gradient) in the last five regions are generally larger than those in the first six regions, suggesting the small-scale velocity fluctuations increase in the rear half of the stripped tails.
+In the situation with strong velocity fluctuations, it could be difficult to identify the clear velocity gradient.
 We also calculate the average velocities of the left and the right sides of the velocity curve in each region along the stripped tails in Fig.~\ref{fig:rotation_curves_fitting} and their differences.
 Again, the difference nearly disappears beyond $\sim$ 45 kpc.
 Thus, while the residual rotation inherited from the galaxy is observed to $\sim$ 45 kpc from the galaxy, its imprint disappears beyond $\sim$ 45 kpc.
+One may notice a potential velocity gradient in the last region of the stripped tails.
+This signature is only dominated by the small sections of data points at the ends of the central and southern tails.
+The trend of the velocity gradient increasing again is not clear.